Seven Years On, Brittany Murphy’s Death Remains A Mystery

 However, the case was later dismissed after Brittany Murphy’s father failed to attend the hearing.

-With no conclusive way of knowing what really happened to Brittany Murphy and her husband, Jaimie Pressly, a close friend of the late actress, contacted a clairvoyant named Tyler Henry for a psychic session.
+With no conclusive way of knowing what really happened to Brittany Murphy and her husband, Jaimie Pressly, a close friend of the late actress contacted a clairvoyant named Tyler Henry for a psychic session.
 During the session, Henry claimed that a spirit had revealed that Brittany Murphy had been in troubled times and was being manipulated by someone close to her.

 Brittany Murphy